Meet EPA Scientist Chris Clark, Ph.D.

 If you could have dinner with any scientist, past or present, who would you choose and what would you ask him or her?

 I’m not much of a scientist groupie, I tend to be more awed by the ideas themselves than the people that came up with them.
 I’m weird like that.
-That being said, as a former physicist, I certainly would love to meet Einstein to know how he came up with many of his groundbreaking ideas given the isolation he was at the patent office in Bern.
-And Mendeleev, who developed the periodic table, it’s amazing to me how he came up with that given the limited knowledge that was available at the time.
+That being said, as a former physicist, I certainly would love to meet Einstein to know how he came up with many of his groundbreaking ideas given the isolation he experienced at the patent office in Bern.
+And Dmitri Mendeleev, who developed the periodic table, it’s amazing to me how he came up with that given the limited knowledge that was available at the time.
 It’s that creative thread in science that is most inspiring to me.
+Most scientists don’t have that, but the few that do end up having out-sized impacts on their field and also tend to enjoy it more!

 What are you working on now?

+I’m working on a ton of different projects right now, which I really enjoy but also which can be overwhelming.
+They basically fall into four domains.
+The first is my technical roots from graduate school, where I work with a bunch of different scientists to determine how atmospheric deposition of nitrogen and sulfur may affect different ecosystems.
 Nitrogen occurs naturally throughout our environment and often stimulates plant growth.
-But too much of anything can be a problem, and having the right balance in an ecosystem is important.
+But too much of anything can be a problem and having the right balance in an ecosystem is important.
 Many of our daily activities, such as burning fossil fuels and fertilizing crops, can cause levels of nitrogen in our environment to rise to levels that mess up a lot of natural processes and communities.
 In my current work, I’m looking at how atmospheric nitrogen that is deposited on land impacts the biodiversity of plants and animals living there.

 What impact do you see your research having?